 Criminal Tax Defense Attorneys – Returning to the Civil Division

 Most criminal tax investigations begin with a civil audit, or a referral from a bank or an unfriendly peer of the filer.
-Early in the process, the IRS will be calculating whether the matter should be handled by the Criminal Investigations Division.
+Early in the process, the IRS will be calculating whether the matter should be handled by the civil or criminal divisions of the IRS.
 If an agent with the CID obtains the case, then a real risk exists that criminal charges will follow.
 Once a case reaches CID, the goal of any representation is to steer the case back under the civil umbrella.
 Success in that area removes jail time and hefty financial penalties from the analysis and allows the taxpayer to deal with their backed taxes without the cloud of a criminal complaint.

-Anyone under investigation by the CID needs a competent criminal tax lawyer as soon as an agent makes contact.
+Anyone under investigation by the CID needs a competent criminal tax attorney as soon as an agent makes contact.
 The attorneys at Odom, Davis & Hobson have been handling criminal tax cases for over 40 years.
 We have walked numerous clients through the process outlined above with good results.
 We deal with criminal tax cases on a daily basis, and understand the laws and procedures in this area.
-If we are unsuccessful in resolving the case civilly, our tax fraud lawyers are experienced litigators who are ready to take these cases to trial.

 In 2019, Brian Hobson and Wendell Odom successfully pulled two cases out of the CID and back under civil audit.
 Both cases involved allegations of businesses underreporting income.
 Both clients are no longer in the criminal system, and prison time is off the table.

-Leave your criminal tax case in the hands of qualified tax fraud lawyers.
+Leave your criminal tax case in the hands of qualified criminal tax attorneys.